jlichtig/TechTrove-E-commerce-Analysis/README.md

 - Product revenue distribution was notably concentrated, as **85%** ($24M) of total revenue stemmed from only **three out of the eight** products offered: the 27-inch 4K gaming monitor ($9.9M), Apple AirPods headphones ($7.7M), and MacBook Air laptops ($6.3M)
 - In the headphone category, the Bose Soundsport Headphones significantly underperformed, contributing to **~0.01%** of total revenue.
 In contrast, consumers consistently showed a strong preference for Apple AirPods, with these headphones being the **most purchased product**, accounting for **45%** of total orders placed and commanding an average premium of **29%** over Bose Soundsport Headphones, the only other headphone offering.
 - Consumers exhibit a strong preference for Apple products, with these products collectively accounting for approximately **51%** of total revenue.
+- As mentioned earlier, TechTrove's revenue boomed 163% from 2019 to 2020, where all products offered during this period experienced significant growth.
+However, the laptop category of products (MacBook Air and ThinkPad Laptop) saw the most substantial increase.
+This is likely the result of stay-at-home orders and consequentially a shift to virtual schooling which required that students attend class via a computer device.

 ## **Refund rates:**
 *The following analysis of refunds aggregates refund data based on the date of purchase.
 The scope focuses on purchases made from 2019 – 2021 as 2022 purchases were missing refund data points.*
 - The average refund rate was **6%**, resulting in **$2.2M in lost revenue** (refund loss).
 This represents a loss equivalent to approximately **10%** of the total revenue ($23M) for that period.
 - Refund rates varied across products, ranging from **0% to 14%** for which there appears to be a positive correlation between product AOV and refund rate, suggesting that **higher-priced products** tend to have **higher refund rates**.
-This correlation is likely due to a mix of buyer remorse, high expectations for high-end products, and financial hardship.
+This correlation is likely due to a mix of buyer remorse, high expectations for high-end (expensive) products, and financial hardship.
 - Products with the highest refund rates:
   - ThinkPad Laptop: 14% refund rate – equating to $382K in refund loss (17% of total refund loss)
   - Macbook Air Laptop: 13.3% - equating to $746K in refund loss (33% of total refund loss)